0x3b29/Bahnhofs-Steuerung-2000/README.md

 ### Note on security

 Currently, this project has no built in security.
 Every device in your WiFi can access the IP address and control all the channels.
 Furthermore, every setting can be modified.
 If a basic layer of security is necessary, use a separate password protected WiFi only for this purpose with no other devices connected.

+### Note on the memory layout

+For each LED, a block of memory of 64 bytes in the SRAM is reserved.
+This block is a carbon copy of the same block of memory stored on the EEPROM.
+Such an architecture was chosen to speed up the rendering of the webpage, to avoid needing to fetch data from the external EEPROM when a client requests the user interface.
+The memory on the EEPROM is only rewritten when changes to an LED's settings occured, and only reread when the Arduino coldstarts.
+If more LED's are required and naming channels is not important, a different memory layout could easily be implemented to double the amount of usable LED'S with minimal changes to the remaining code.

 ### Note on electricity